-I just released version 0.6 (updated to 0.9) of the blog engine called Almanac that can be used in Ruby on Rails projects.
+I just released an open source blog engine called Almanac that can be used in Ruby on Rails projects.
 It’s available for download on GitHub and RubyGems.
 Read further to find out why using it might be a good fit for you.

 There are quite a few blog engines written in Ruby.
 Blogs are topics of numerous tutorials and screencasts about Rails.
 Ruby engineers have custom blogs that they’ve created for themselves.
 In short, blogs are the essential part of the Ruby world (perhaps, more on the Rails side).